SteveJustin1963/number-theory/README.md

-Here are ten interesting findings in number theory:

 1. **Prime Numbers and the Riemann Hypothesis**
    The Riemann Hypothesis connects the distribution of prime numbers to the zeros of the Riemann zeta function.
 While still unproven, it is one of the most important unsolved problems in mathematics.